 Children love to play with sticks and balls of all kinds, and perhaps the game of golf legitimizes this “natural instinct” for adults.
 Golf has been a refuge from the trials of life – a healthy drug for some.
 It has kept some focused on achieving a goal through practice and competition.
 The game has even rewarded some with the opportunity to go to college when other avenues weren’t available.
 After title IX was passed universities offering men’s golf scholarships must now offer women the same amount.
 Getting your daughter a college golf scholarship has never been easier often all she will need is a handicap of 2 or 3.

 Start your children / beginners out at the hole – learning to make small putts, then longer ones.
 Next teach them to learn to get the ball close to the hole just off the green with short pitch shots – reinforce the fact that the name of the game is to get the ball in the hole.
 Everyone wants to hit the ball hard, which is fun for all – and is a nice stress relief, but learning to hit the ball where you want is even more important.

-Other good and affordable courses for kids are Maui Country Club (open to the public on Mondays), and the county course – Waiehu Golf Course (kids must be 7 years).
+Affordable courses for kids are Maui Country Club (open to the public on Mondays), and the County owned Waiehu Golf Course (kids must be 7 years).
 Many Courses also offer free or reduced fees for juniors.